Constitutional Court (Spain): Composition

 This court consists of twelve justices (magistrados) who serve for nine-year terms.
 Four of these are nominated by the Congress of Deputies, four by the Senate, two by the executive branch of the government, and two by the General Council of the Judiciary.
-Having judges chosen by the three branches of government is unique but has not saved the Court from alleged politicisation or accusations of activism.
+Having judges chosen by the three branches of government has not saved the Court from alleged politicisation or accusations of activism.

 Justices are formally appointed by the King.
 The Constitution sets a minimum standard of fifteen years of experience in fields related to jurisprudence, including "magistrates and prosecutors, university professors, public officials and lawyers," and must not contemporaneously hold a position that may detract from their independence, such as a post in a political party or a representative position.

 Amongst and by the justices of the Court, a President is elected for a three-year term, who is assisted by a Vice President, who is also justice, and a secretary-general, that is the responsible for overseeing the staff of the court.